wavefrontHQ/docs/pages/doc/dashboards_getting_started.md

 permalink: dashboards_getting_started.html
 summary: Learn about the tutorial, example, and use case dashboards available in your Wavefront instance.
 ---
-Every Wavefront instance contains a set of getting started system dashboards to help new users learn about Wavefront benefits, capabilities, components, illustrative use cases, and example dashboards for specific domains.
+Every Wavefront instance contains [system dashboards](dashboards.html#dashboard-types) to help new users learn about Wavefront benefits, capabilities, components, illustrative use cases, and example dashboards for specific domains.

-You can quickly access any of these dashboards by selecting **Dashboards > All Dashboards** and clicking the indicated [tags](tags_overview.html).
+You can quickly access any of these dashboards by selecting **Dashboards > All Dashboards** and clicking the indicated [dashboard tags](tags_overview.html).

 {% include shared/system_dashboard.html %}

-## Tour
+## Tour Dashboards

-Identified by the tag **wavefront.tour**.
+Tour dashboards give you an overview of Wavefront features and illustrate how these features can be deployed to address various operational challenges.
+These dashboards are identified by the dashboard tag **~welcome.tour**.

-- Tour: Welcome - overview of benefits and capabilities.
+- Tour: Welcome - gives an overview of benefits and capabilities.
 - Tour: Anomaly Detection: Finding a Needle in a Haystack - demonstration of how to find an anomalous event.
 - Tour: Intelligent Alerting: Creating the Perfect Alert - demonstration of how to create an alert that does not fire spuriously.
 - Tour: Data Exploration: Analyzing an Event's Impact - demonstration of how to discover the affect of a code push on metrics.